What is Cash Flow from Operations?

 While the exact formula will be different for every company (depending on the items they have on their income statement and balance sheet), there is a generic cash flow from operations formula that can be used:

-Cash Flow from Operations = Net Income + Non-Cash Items + Increase in Working Capital
+Cash Flow from Operations = Net Income + Non-Cash Items + Changes in Working Capital

 Learn more with detailed examples in CFI’s Financial Analysis Course.